9 Data Security Measures Every Project Manager Should Implement

 While it’s an old technique, installing a firewall is still worth doing to secure your data.
 A firewall keeps your network secure by managing internet traffic coming in and out of your network.
 Providing defense against outside cyber-attackers, it shields your computer or network from unscrupulous activities or unnecessary network traffic.

-A firewall can also aid in preventing malicious software from accessing a network or device via the internet.
+A web app firewall can also aid in preventing malicious software from accessing a network or device via the internet.

 7. Train and Educate Your Workforce